 Use Advisor for Teams to help you roll out Teams.
 Advisor for Teams (in the Teams admin center) walks you through your Teams deployment.

 Make sure your employees have adequate internet access and bandwidth for Teams.
 Use the guidance in Prepare your organization's network for Teams to learn how to do this.

 Limited bandwidth can affect audio quality in Teams meetings.
 To ensure the best meeting experience under low-bandwidth conditions, encourage users to limit video and use PSTN for calls and meeting audio.

-Read this timely blog (March 6, 2020), How to quickly optimize Office 365 traffic for remote staff & reduce the load on your infrastructure.
+Read this timely blog (March 6, 2020), How to quickly optimize Microsoft 365 or Office 365 traffic for remote staff & reduce the load on your infrastructure.

 March 26, 2020 blog: Running on VPN: How Microsoft is keeping its remote workforce connected

-If you're in China, check out Office 365 global tenant performance optimization for China users.
+If you're in China, check out Microsoft 365 or Office 365 global tenant performance optimization for China users.

 If you need help troubleshooting or fixing problems with call or meeting quality, follow the guidance in Known issue - China: Dialing into Skype for Business/Teams conference IDs at the bottom of this article.

 Microsoft Security blog (March 26, 2020): Alternative ways for security professionals and IT to achieve modern security controls in today's unique remote work scenarios